Sunak promises more spending as UK emerges from pandemic | Business

 Sunak promises more spending as UK emerges from pandemic

+Sunak announced multi-billion-pound investments to help Prime Minister Boris Johnson meet his "levelling up" promises to voters and ease a cost-of-living squeeze for low-earning households in a half-yearly budget statement on Wednesday.
+But the plan came with a cost: Britain's budget forecasters said the state's tax take was on course to be its biggest since the 1950s, thanks to big tax hikes announced in March and September, while public spending was set for its largest sustained share of economic output since the late 1970s.

-Finance minister Rishi Sunak promised higher public spending and new tax cuts as Britain's economy rebounded more strongly from the COVID-19 pandemic than previously expected, and he vowed to protect households from rising inflation.
-Sunak used a half-yearly budget statement on Wednesday to announce multi-billion-pound investments to help Prime Minister Boris Johnson meet his "levelling up" promises to voters and ease a cost-of-living squeeze for low-earning households.
+Finance minister Rishi Sunak used an upgrade to Britain's economic recovery forecasts to promise higher public spending and new tax cuts, and he vowed to protect households from the sharp rise in inflation that could approach 5% next year.
+Sunak announced multi-billion-pound investments to help Prime Minister Boris Johnson meet his "levelling up" promises to voters and ease a cost-of-living squeeze for low-earning households in a half-yearly budget statement on Wednesday.

+The OBR cut its forecasts for borrowing in each of the subsequent four financial years.
+British government bond prices rose and the yield on 30-year gilts hit a one-month low on the reduced debt sale plans.

-Sunak said every government department would get a real-term increase in spending, and he promised the biggest increase in a decade in the core funding of local governments.
-He announced new rules to govern borrowing: a commitment that underlying public sector net debt must be falling as a share of GDP and that day-to-day government spending must be balanced by revenues within three years.
+Sunak defied expectations that he would squeeze spending in many government departments, saying they would all get a real-term increase in spending, and he promised the biggest increase in a decade in the core funding of local governments.
+But Ben Zaranko, an analyst at the Institute for Fiscal Studies think thank, said the highest spending was not enough to reverse the cuts of the 2010s.

+"Austerity is over, but not undone," he said.
+Sunak also announced new rules to govern borrowing: underlying public sector net debt must be falling as a share of GDP and day-to-day government spending must be balanced by revenues within three years.

-On taxes, Sunak moved to lessen the hit for low-earning families from the recent end of a pandemic emergency top-up of welfare benefits, which had been worth a combined 6 billion pounds a year to claimants.
+The OBR said Sunak was just about on course to meet those rules.
+On taxes, Sunak lessened the hit for low-income families in work from the loss of a pandemic emergency top-up of welfare benefits.
 He also cut business rates for a year for hard-hit sectors such as retail and hospitality and froze them for others.

 The benefit changes cost more than 2 billion pounds a year, while the cuts in business rates cost 2.7 billion pounds next year and more than 900 million pounds a year thereafter.
 Drinkers would be spared a planned increase in duty on alcohol worth more than 600 million pounds a year.